-Everybody Solar’s mission is to help nonprofits fundraise for energy projects, and, as of mid-November 2020, Everybody Solar has raised $50,628 of the $74,195 needed for the 21.4kW system install at Buckhorn (you can donate here!).
+Everybody Solar’s mission is to help nonprofits fundraise for energy projects, and, as of January 2021, Everybody Solar has raised $58,873.00 of the $91,370 needed for the 21.4kW system install at Buckhorn (you can donate here!).
 All of the panels that will be used in the installation were donated to Everybody Solar for use at Buckhorn, further adding to the affordability and savings from this project.

 “We look forward to the savings this new energy source will bring to us, as well as the opportunity for the children we serve and our staff to experience firsthand electricity from the sun.
 It has been a great pleasure working with Everybody Solar and Mountain Association,” Patty Wilder of Buckhorn said.

 The energy experts at the Mountain Association are helping with technical details of the project, with HOMES, Inc. as the contractor.
-Three energy interns currently working with the Mountain Association to learn energy efficiency and solar skills will help with the installation of the system in December 2020.
-The install will be an opportunity for them, as well as Buckhorn maintenance employees, to gain further hands-on experience with all aspects of a solar installation.
+Three energy interns currently working with the Mountain Association to learn energy efficiency and solar skills helped with the installation of the system in December 2020.
+The install was an opportunity for them, as well as Buckhorn maintenance employees, to gain further hands-on experience with all aspects of a solar installation.

 Two of the interns are based at other non-profits in Eastern Kentucky: Red Bird Mission and HOMES, Inc. Each organization has recently installed solar panels of their own and has been so inspired by their savings that they plan to continue to partner with the Mountain Association to help others in the region find solar and energy savings.